Montgomery, Alabama: History

 In 1785, Abraham Mordecai, a war veteran from a Sephardic Jewish family of Philadelphia, Pennsylvania, established a trading post.
 The Coushatta and Alabama had gradually moved south and west in the tidal plain.
 After the French were defeated by the British in 1763 in the Seven Years' War and ceded control of their lands, these Native American peoples moved to parts of present-day Mississippi, Louisiana, and Texas, then areas of Spanish rule, which they thought more favorable than British-held areas.
 By the time Mordecai arrived, Creek had migrated into and settled in the area, as they were moving away from Cherokee and Iroquois warfare to the north.
 Mordecai married a Creek woman.
 When her people had to cede most of their lands after the 1813-14 Creek War, she joined them in removal to Indian Territory.
 Mordecai brought the first cotton gin to Alabama.

 The Upper Creek were able to discourage most white immigration until after the conclusion of the Creek War.
 Following their defeat by General Andrew Jackson in August 1814, the Creek tribes were forced to cede 23 million acres to the United States, including remaining land in today's Georgia and most of today's central and southern Alabama.
 In 1816, the Mississippi Territory (1798–1817) organized Montgomery County.
 Its former Creek lands were sold off the next year at the federal land office in Milledgeville, Georgia.

 The first group of white settlers to come to the Montgomery area was headed by General John Scott.
 This group founded Alabama Town about 2 mi downstream on the Alabama River from present-day downtown Montgomery.
 In June 1818, county courts were moved from Fort Jackson to Alabama Town.
 Alabama was admitted to the Union in December 1819.

 Soon after, Andrew Dexter Jr. founded New Philadelphia, the present-day eastern part of downtown.
 He envisioned a prominent future for his town; he set aside a hilltop known as "Goat Hill" as the future site of the state capitol building.
 New Philadelphia soon prospered, and Scott and his associates built a new town adjacent, calling it East Alabama Town.
-Originally rivals, the towns merged on December 3, 1819, and were incorporated as the town of Montgomery.
+Originally rivals, the towns merged on December 3, 1819, and were incorporated as the town of Montgomery, named for Richard Montgomery, an American Revolutionary War general.